eyusufatik/shortingen-strasse/README.md

 # shortingen-strasse
-An indicator combining three different indicator made on request of one of my friends.
+An indicator combining three different indicators made on request of one of my friends.

 Outputs long and short signals.